Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/advanced-topics/ways-to-synchronize.md

 [Read More About Custom Messages](../advanced-topics/message-system/custom-messages.md)

 ## NetworkVariable System
 A NetworkVariable is most commonly used to synchronize state between both connected and late joining clients.
 The `NetworkVariable` system only supports non-nullable value `type`s, but also provides support for `INetworkSerializable` implementations as well you can create your own `NetworkVariable` class by deriving from the `NetworkVariableBase` abstract class.
-If you want something to always be synchronized with current and late-joining clients, then it is likely a good `NetworkVariable` candidate.
+If you want something to always be synchronized with current and late-joining clients, then it's likely a good `NetworkVariable` candidate.

 [Read More About NetworkVariable](../basics/networkvariable.md)